 \begin{RQbox} \textbf{RQ 4:} Measured in terms of stability, are process metrics more/less stable than code metrics, when measured at at-scale? \end{RQbox}

 To answer this research question, we first tag each commit into a release by using the release information from Github.
-Using this release information, we divide the data into train and test data by using the last 3 releases as test release one by one and other older releases as training data.
-If a model build using either process and product data significantly differ across last 3 releases that would imply the model built using that metric will need to be rebuild for each subsequent releases, this in-tern will create instability.
-To verify the stability of the models built using metrics, we build the models using the training data and then check each of the 3 subsequent releases.
+Using this release information, we divide the data into train and test data using the last 3 releases as test releases one by one and other older releases as training data.
+If a model build using either process and product data significantly differ across last 3 releases, that would imply the model built using that set of metrics will need to be rebuilt for each subsequent release, this in-tern will create instability.
+To verify the stability of the models built using metrics, we build the models using the training data and then check each of the 3 subsequent releases in term of the evaluation criteria used in this study.
 We compare both process and product metrics across all 6 criteria mentioned in Section~\ref{sec:eval}.

 Figure~\ref{fig:stability} shows the performance of the models.
 The first row of the figure represents the process metrics, while the second row represents the product metrics.
-Each column represents the evaluation criteria that we are measuring and inside each plot each box plot represents one of the last 3 releases.
-We applied scott-knott statistical test on the results to check for each evaluation criteria if any of the releases are statistically significantly different than the others.
-The results shows no significant difference between 3 releases in all evaluation criteria (all releases for each evaluation criteria in each each metric type) except Popt20.
-Popt20 is an effort aware criteria as explained in Section~\ref{sec:eval}, and we see in both process based and product based models the Popt20 does significantly better in the third release.
-This result shows none of the models build using process and product metrics degrades over time, thus reducing the instability of the models.
-We can also say, as over time the performance doesn't degrade and we have already seen in-term of performance process metrics performs much better then product metrics, it is wiser to use process metrics in predicting defects.
+Each column represents the evaluation criteria that we are measuring and inside each plot, each box plot represents one of the last 3 releases.
+We applied Scott-Knott statistical test on the results to check for each evaluation criteria if any of the releases are statistically significantly different than the others.
+The results show no significant difference between 3 releases in all evaluation criteria (all releases for each evaluation criteria in each metric type) except Popt20.
+Popt20 is an effort-aware criterion as explained in Section~\ref{sec:eval}, and we see in both process-based and product-based models the Popt20 does significantly better in the third release.
+Which may be because third release have more smaller predicted defective files than two releases.
+If that is the case, based on how Popt20 is calculated it can explain the increase in Popt20 score.
+That being said, the result shows none of the models build using process and product metrics degrades over time, thus reducing the instability of the models.
+We can also say, as over time, the performance does not degrade and we have already seen in terms of performance process metrics performs much better than product metrics, it is wiser to use process metrics in predicting defects.

 \begin{RQbox} \textbf{RQ 5:} Measured in terms of stasis, Are process metrics more/less static than code metrics, when measured at at-scale? \end{RQbox}